Richard Münch (sociologist): Life and career

 In the 1990s and 2000s, Münch's work diversified, and he focused more strongly on empirical studies on cultural, political and economical topics ranging from the impact of mass communication to globalization and European integration.
 More recently, his focus has been on current developments and reforms in the German system of higher education, of which he is a vocal public critic.
+His publications are focused on the rise of modern culture and its different shape in the United Kingdom, France, Germany and the United States, regulative cultures of environmental politics in these countries, nation and citizenship in the same countries, the problem of democratic governance in the European Union, the change from the welfare state to the competition state, and the change of solidarity in the global division of labour.